top of page

 3.2 Police investigations

 Once an authorized service agent has been appointed for the criminal proceedings, the investigation usually begins.
-During the investigation, the police research the facts of the case, for example by consulting files (e.g. files from the immigration authorities or the embassy) and interview witnesses.
+During the investigation, the police research the facts, for example by consulting files (e.g. files from the immigration authorities or the embassy) and interview witnesses.
 It is also common to question the foreigner (interrogation of the accused).
 However, the foreigner is not obliged to assist the police investigation .
 This also applies to the interrogation of the accused.
 As a foreigner, you do not have to speak to the police during the investigation (“nemo tenetur principle”)!
 From a legal point of view, speaking to the police is actually strongly discouraged.
 If in doubt, you should simply state that you would like to speak to a lawyer first.
 This may be interpreted negatively, but the consequences of speaking to the police are always much worse than if you are accused of inadequate cooperation.
 It should also be pointed out that cooperation with the police is never advisable, as the police are completely unable to influence the proceedings.
 The police are merely the investigative authority for the public prosecutor and have no decision-making powers of their own.
 If at all, you should speak to the public prosecutor rather than the police.

-3.3 Completion of the procedure
+3.3 Conclusion of the procedure

 After the police have completed their investigation, they hand the case over to the public prosecutor.
 The public prosecutor then looks at the file and decides on the next steps.
 In the best case scenario, the public prosecutor simply drops the case (e.g. because of the triviality or innocence).
 At this stage of the case, a lawyer can be extremely helpful , as he is able to negotiate with the public prosecutor to drop the case (e.g. in return for payment of a sum of money).